RyanGittins/Project2.2/README.md

 `./stoplight 100` This test will run the program with 100 cars (threads) to stress the program with a large number of threads.

-`python test.py 100000 > test.txt` This test will execute a python script which simply runs the command `./stoplight.c 10` 100000 times and outputs the information to test.txt for review.
-This test was used to check for deadlock.
+`python test.py 100000 > test.txt` This test will execute a python script which simply runs the command `./stoplight.c 10` 100,000 times and outputs the information to test.txt for review.
 The test was able to run to completion without deadlocking at any point.
-From this test we havea good indication that there is a low likely hood of the program ever deadlocking.
+From this test we have a good indication that there is a low likely hood of the program ever deadlocking.

 __Examples__